How to make an impact as new CPO

 Talk to suppliers

 A final step is to sit down with the most important suppliers and ask them for their ideas on how to take cost out of the relationship.
 They may have ideas which have not been previously listened to that would enable them to deliver their products or services more efficiently, resulting in a reduced purchase price for the client.
-Such discussions also ensure suppliers realize that there is now a new point of contact and can set the scene for future negotiations around how both parties work together.
+Such discussions also ensure suppliers realise that there is now a new point of contact and can set the scene for future negotiations around how both parties work together.

 Identifying the steps needed for a CPO to get off to a good start can help pave the way for a successful tenure, putting in place a structure that will help position procurement at the heart of the business while also creating savings from the off.